AlexandertheGreat491/furry-broccoli/README.md

 ## Installation

-To use this project, please close the project repository to your local computer.
+To use this project, please clone the project repository to your local computer.

 ## Usage